-"Employee" shall mean any regular classified or unclassified officer or employee in a department, including teachers in the state teachers' colleges and normal schools, and for the purposes of this chapter, teachers in the public schools, but shall not include any member of the legislature or the council or any justice of the superior court or supreme judicial court who is now or may be later entitled to retirement benefits under the provisions of section 5 of chapter 103 and section 3 of chapter 106, nor shall it include any member of the state police who is now entitled to retirement benefits under the provisions of sections 22 and 23 of chapter 15.
-Persons serving during any probationary period required under the personnel law and rules of the personnel board shall be deemed regular employees for purposes of this definition.
+"Employee" shall mean any regular classified or unclassified officer or employee in a department, including teachers in the state teachers' colleges, and for the purposes of this chapter, teachers in the public schools, but shall not include any member of the legislature or the council or any justice of the superior court or supreme judicial court who is now or may be later entitled to retirement benefits under chapter 103, section 5, and chapter 106, section 3, nor shall it include any judge of the district court who is now or may be later entitled to retirement benefits under chapter 108-A, nor shall it include any member of the state police who is now entitled to retirement benefits under chapter 15, sections 22, 22-A, 23 and 23-A. Persons serving during any probationary period required under the personnel law and rules of the personnel board shall be deemed regular employees for purposes of this definition.
 In all cases of doubt, the board of trustees shall determine whether any person is an employee as defined in this chapter.